Each NFC tag that we sell and many of the NFC tags on the market contain an effectively unique seven byte unique ID.

 There's two reasons.
 Firstly and simply, it's a lot easier to read a 5 digit code than a 14 character hexadecimal code.
 Secondly, it's expensive.
 For various reasons, the process is more complicated.

 However, if the UID is absolutely required, then this is possible.
 It is also possible to ID print the UID onto the tag as a QR Code.
-Please note that these methods cannot be ordered online, so please contact us for details.Numeric/Text ID Print
+Please note that these methods can be ordered online, but you must select both UID scan and ID Print options.
+Please contact us for more details and advice.

 When we run a UID scan on your tags without encoding then we will not lock them.
 This means that the data area can still be written (although the UID can never be changed on tags we supply).
 If you require locked tags with no data and a UID scan, then please contact us before ordering online.